2026 – RD 4: California Legion v Seattle Seawolves

 Old Glory DC travel from the nation’s capital to the west coast to face Rugby FC LA in a cross-conference clash at Wallis Annenberg Stadium within UCLA.

 The hosts are flying high after back-to-back victories, but Old Glory DC are coming into this game just as confident after a convincing 28-14 victory over Eastern Conference rivals, the New England Free Jacks.
 These teams have only met once in the past, with neither team able to land a decisive blow.
-That game ended 22-22 in Round 4 of the 2024 season.
+That game ended 22-22 in 2024, but this one ended very differently!

 2025 – RD 5: Rugby FC LA v Seattle Seawolves